Skip to content

 Comparing the Nike Metcon 9 Vs Nike Metcon 8 for Versatile Training

-When it comes to versatile training including things like HIIT, plyometrics, and athletic-focused training, the Nike Metcon 9 and Nike Metcon 8 are just “okay” shoes especially compared to some of their peers.
+When it comes to versatile training, including HIIT, plyometrics, and athletic-focused training, the Nike Metcon 9 and Nike Metcon 8 are just “okay” shoes, especially compared to some of their peers.

-In both shoes, you can expect to have a forefoot construction that’s a little more flexible and responsive which gives them a good feel for things like jump rope, box jumps, and forefoot-dominant exercises.
+In both shoes, the forefoot construction is a little more flexible and responsive, which gives them a good feel for things like jump rope, box jumps, and forefoot-dominant exercises.

-I picked up on this when doing a longer workout that had a lot of unilateral work.
-I also like that the Nike Metcon 9 has a wider toe box as this gives you more surface area in this shoe for gripping the floor.
+I picked up on this when doing a longer workout that involved a lot of unilateral work.
+I also like that the Nike Metcon 9 has a wider toe box, as this gives the shoe more surface area for gripping the floor.

 One interesting thing that I did notice with these two models is that the medial midfoot support on the Nike Metcon 9 feels lacking a little bit for single-leg plyometrics and jerks so if you traditionally overpronate and like more arch, then go Metcon 8.